 40. HAVE MY 40th BIRTHDAY SOMEWHERE TROPICAL

-It still blows my mind more than a little bit to realise that when I turn forty my stepdaughter will be 21, my eldest daughter will be 16, my middle daughter will be 14 (very nearly 15) and my littlest girl will be 13 years old!
-It seems so far away when I think of it like that but I know that the next three years are going to go incredibly quickly.
-I can’t wait to choose which items on my 40 things before I’m 40 list to complete next.
+It still blows my mind more than a little bit to realise that when I turn forty next year my stepdaughter will be 21 and be finishing her degree at university, my eldest daughter will be 16 and in the middle of her GCSEs, my middle daughter will be 14 (very nearly 15) and my littlest girl will be 13 years old!
+It’s true what they say – the days are long but the years really are incredibly short.